Guess who was landed with the job of looking after the foul-mouthed book?

 ‘I don’t suppose you have any suggestions…?’
 I ventured, feeling almost as much at a loss as Jay.

 ‘Good luck.’
-She gave me a wan smile, which I just about managed to return.
+She gave me a grim smile, which I just about managed to return.

 Away went Jay and I.

 Ordinarily, Jay is much better at finding his way around than me, and I am forced to follow him about like a trusting little lamb while he marches us off to wherever we’re going.
 But not at Home.
 It’s a huge, sprawling old place, and while it was built in the sixteen-hundreds it’s had all kinds of additions, alterations and expansions made in the centuries since.
-Having spent more than a decade wandering its winding passages, I know it extremely well, but it will take Jay a while yet to get the hang of it.
+Having spent more than a decade wandering its winding passages, I know it extremely well.

 Thus I was able to sweep out of the library, chin high, and strut confidently away, with Jay trailing meekly along behind me.
 Felt good.
 I waited for Jay’s inevitable complaint — on the topic of Zareen, most likely, towards whom he has reportedly developed an instant (and mutual) antipathy — but he was silent.